MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-neededge.md

 If you want to disable redirection BEFORE updating to Microsoft Edge Stable version 87, use the following step:

-1. Set the **RedirectSitesFromInternetExplorerRedirectMode** policy to **Enabled**.
+1. Set the **RedirectSitesFromInternetExplorerRedirectMode** policy to **Disabled**.
 This setting will stop redirecting as soon as the policy takes effect.

 If you want to disable redirection AFTER updating to Microsoft Edge Stable version 87, use the following steps: